bcgov/platform-developer-docs/start-working-in-bcgov-github-organization.md

 If you are intending to maintain an active project, make sure to establish the appropriate processes and terms to manage contributions.

-## Initiate a new project
+## Initiate new code or projects

 These are projects that you want to manage as an open-source, collaborative project.

-- Choose an open-source licence and confirm your authority to [license](Licenses.md)
+- Choose an open-source licence and confirm your authority to [license](license-your-project.md)
 - Determine how contributions are made and managed and include this information in the [contributing.md](../BC-Gov-Org-HowTo/SAMPLE-CONTRIBUTING.md) file in the repository.
 - Create the minimum required content: [readme.md](../BC-Gov-Org-HowTo/SAMPLE-README.md), [contributing.md](../BC-Gov-Org-HowTo/SAMPLE-CONTRIBUTING.md), and [license](../BC-Gov-Org-HowTo/using-licenses.md) files
 - Add a [Contributor Code of Conduct](http://contributor-covenant.org/) to your repository.
 This document lets people know that all are welcome to contribute, and that all who contribute pledge to make participation in the project a harassment-free experience for everyone.
 Include a [CODE_OF_CONDUCT.md](../BC-Gov-Org-HowTo/SAMPLE-CODE_OF_CONDUCT.md), and provide a contact method (in the placeholder) so that people know how to report violations.
 Introduce the code of conduct in your `readme.md`.

-## Contribute to an outside project
+## Contribute to outside code or projects

 There may be circumstances where it's useful and appropriate for employees to contribute to non-BC government repositories as a part of their work.
 In these cases, consider the following: